Zipcoder/reveal-slides.tcuk-light/md/tc/GitSlides.md

 -
-* Now you're ready to start developing.
+ Now you're ready to start developing.
-* You modify a file called `Operations` and add your divide function.
+* Modify a file called `Operations` and add your **divide** function.
-* You also modify `OperationsTest` and make unit tests for your new divide function.
+* Also, modify `OperationsTest` and make unit tests for your new **divide** function.
-* You're ready to get everything up on the remote server, so you run:
+* To get everything up to the remote server, do the following:
     * `git add .`
     * `git commit -m "Added divide function and unit tests"`
     * `git push`